 There’s a lot of mixed information when it comes to the safety of memory foam or foam containing cooling properties.
 While many chemicals go into making memory foam mattresses, there’s not enough evidence to prove whether or not cooling memory foam is safe for you.

 Some individuals with sensitive respiratory systems have a hard time with the “off-gassing” period of a foam mattress.
-Whether you purchase a mattress with organic materials or a traditional memory foam mattress, you will experience a bit of odor which typically disappears after a few days.
+Whether you purchase a mattress with organic materials or a traditional memory foam mattress, you will experience a bit of odor that typically disappears after a few days.

 What’s the Best Firmness Level for a Cooling Memory Foam Mattress?